Sitecore/Helix.Docs/helix/principles/subsystems/commerce.rst

 Website & in the Commerce Engine, but it is very common.
 For example a Product Compare module that stores the list of products in the Engine, and displays this list to the end user on the Website.
-In this scenario the functionality will be split between the Engine & the Website - however as these two element are very coherent the Common Closure Principal states that should live together.
+In this scenario the functionality will be split between the Engine & the Website - however as these two elements are very coherent the Common Closure Principal states that should live together.

 .. figure:: _static/CommerceModule.png